 - Oops!Something went wrong.Please try again later.

-SALT LAKE CITY, July 22, 2020 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc. (NASDAQ: MYGN, “Myriad” or the “Company”), a global leader in molecular diagnostics and precision medicine, today announced the election of Daniel M. Skovronsky, M.D., Ph.D., age 47, to its Board of Directors, effective immediately, expanding the Board to ten members.
-Additionally, Dr. Skovronsky was appointed to the Research and Product Innovation Committee of Myriad’s Board.
+SALT LAKE CITY, Sept.
+10, 2020 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc. (NASDAQ: MYGN, “Myriad” or the “Company”), a global leader in molecular diagnostics and precision medicine, today announced the election of Rashmi Kumar, age 51, to its Board of Directors, effective immediately, expanding the Board to 12 members.
+Additionally, Ms. Kumar was appointed to the Audit and Finance Committee of Myriad’s Board.

-“We are honored to welcome Dr. Skovronsky to the Myriad Board,” said Louise Phanstiel, Chair of the Board of Myriad.
-“Dan brings a wealth of experience and expertise in research and development in multiple areas related to our diagnostic product development, including oncology, neuroscience, and anti-inflammatory diseases.
-He will be instrumental in providing product development strategic insights in executing our global strategy for molecular diagnostics and precision medicine.”
+“We are very pleased to welcome Ms. Kumar to the Myriad Board,” said Louise Phanstiel, Chair of the Board of Myriad.
+“Rashmi’s perspective and experience will provide important strategic insights in executing our global strategy for molecular diagnostics and precision medicine in a dynamic and changing business environment.”

 Myriad, the Myriad logo, BART, BRACAnalysis, Colaris, Colaris AP, myPath, myRisk, Myriad myRisk, myRisk Hereditary Cancer, myChoice, myPlan, BRACAnalysis CDx, Tumor BRACAnalysis CDx, myChoice CDx, Vectra, Prequel, Foresight, GeneSight, riskScore and Prolaris are trademarks or registered trademarks of Myriad Genetics, Inc. or its wholly owned subsidiaries in the United States and foreign countries.
 MYGN-F, MYGN-G.